 - if less than 3 cm - homogenous attenuation

-- if more than 3 cm - heterogenous attenuation
+- if more than 3 cm - heterogeneous attenuation

 - calcification may be present

-- small tumours may enhance homogeneously, but usually enhancement is heterogenous and the mass is larger
+- small tumours may enhance homogeneously, but usually enhancement is heterogeneous and the mass is larger

 - central stellate non-enhancing scar is seen in approximately a third of cases 4